yldio/kubernetes-auth/README.md

 [OIDC](https://github.com/coreos/dex/blob/5e34f0d1a6e22725b39f521178baac2cddd0a306/Documentation/openid-connect.md)
 and [Kubernetes OIDC](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)

-This has been developed to enable ease of use of initial developer setup and to provide an easy way to switch between environments / regions in a non-federated deployments.
+This has been developed for developers in large teams, with lots of new joiners to provide an easy way to switch between environments / regions in non-federated deployments.

-It also provide an easy method to switch out Dex Connectors, so when your team ends up moving from Github Teams to Okta, you have a minimal set of changes to implement.
+It also provides an easy method to switch out Dex Connectors, so when your team ends up moving from Github to Okta, you have a minimal set of changes to implement.

 ## What does it look like?